 Be that as it may, here is Yogananda's way:

 I read very little, because it is not necessary.
 By the time I get through a few pages of a book, I know from its vibrations whatever truth it contains.
 [Dr 18-19]

-He might have thought he did not need to read a book to comment it, but he did not deal with the Rubaiyat in a commentary on Omar Khayyam by use of Edward Fitzgerald's work.
+He might have thought he did not need to read a book to comment it, but take a look at what he thought Omar Khayyam had meant when he allegedly commented on him by using Edward Fitzgerald's work.
 Yogananda's fruits show his flowers - his vibration assertions - are too bad.
 You fail and flunk at high school exams, for example, if you go ahead like a veritable Yogananda.
 [Yogananda's Rubaiyat hocus-pocus]

 The vibrations "in the ether are the concepts for every invention man has created," Yogananda goes on to tell.
 The discoverers of these ideas may say that they have invented this or that, but they haven't really done so, but uncovered past, future or present vibration-ideas, he goes on to tell.
 [Dr 19]

 The aether (ether) is not much in vogue as a construct today.
 In early physics it was considered a "medium", and in other circles a "fifth element" too.
 In early modern physics, the concept was used to explain that electromagnetic or gravitational influences were propagated.
 These aether theories are considered to be scientifically obsolete.
 But, interestingly, there are caveats to those ideas too.
 For example, Einstein noted that his own model, which replaced the ether theories of his time, could itself be though of as an aether, as it implied that the empty space between objects had its own physical properties.
 [Wikipedia, s.v.
 "Aether (classical element)"]

 There are many things between heaven and earth, said Shakespeare.
 Perhaps the aether is one of them - depending on what we understand by it, and its defined variables.